+Salt marsh geology . . . the geology beneath the salt marsh is surprising and fascinating.
 In Portishead, we have excellent examples of hard and soft bedrock (solid rock under the sediment).
-The rocks that form the headland at Battery Point are hard, difficult to erode.
-See how they form cliffs that resist the advance of the sea?
-It’s limestone.
-A hard, well-compacted and cemented rock.
+The rocks that form the headland at Portishead are hard, difficult to erode and resist the advance of the sea.
+It is limestone: a hard, well-cemented rock.

 Down on the saltmarsh however, we can’t see any cliffs.
 In fact, we are down at sea level and there is no evidence of the bedrock at all.
-Over time, the water of the local rivers and the sea have eroded away the rock.
-Thick layers of sediment have been deposited on top.
-By drilling down, you can get a sample of the rock and identify what it is.
+Over time, the water of the local rivers and the sea have eroded away the bedrock and thick layers of sediment have been deposited on top.
+By drilling down beneath the mud, you can get a sample of the rock and identify what it is.
 This rock is much softer than the limestone on the headland.
-It is called mudstone, a very fine grained rock with small, easily eroded particles.
+It is called mudstone and is a very fine grained rock with small, easily eroded particles.

 Many metres of mud have been continuously deposited by incoming tides.
-As the mud is buried and compacted, it could have formed the underlying mudstone.
-But that’s not the case.
+As these thick muds are buried and compacted, you could think they solidified to form the underlying mudstone.
+But that’s not actually the case.

-It is called Mercia Mudstone and was formed a long time ago when the land looked very different.
+The mudstone beneath Portbury Salt Marsh is called the Mercia Mudstone and was formed a long, long time ago when the land looked very different.
 It was even in a completely different part of the globe!

-The landmasses (continents) on the surface of our planet are constantly on the move.
+The continents on the surface of our planet are constantly on the move.
 They move so slowly, that we don’t even notice it.
 On average, they move at the rate our fingernails grow.
-Over millennia the continents move around, assemble in different combinations and split up again.
+Over millions of years, the continents move around, assemble in different combinations and split up again.
 Scientists can trace this dance back in time.
-They can determine where on the planet a piece of land was, depending on what rock was deposited and what minerals it contains.
+They can determine where on the planet a piece of land was depending on what rock was deposited and what minerals it contains.

-Palaeogeography is the science of tracing back the location of landmasses over time.
-So scientists can work out where the Mercia Mudstone was deposited.
-It turns out that it came from at a latitude ~15-20° north of the Equator, roughly where the Sahara Desert in Northern Africa is located today.
+Palaeogeography is the science of tracing back the location of the continents over time.
+Using techniques that measure the orientation of minerals in the rock relative to the magnetic field of the Earth, scientists can work out where the Mercia Mudstone was deposited.
+It formed at a latitude ~15-20° north of the Equator, roughly where the Sahara Desert in Northern Africa is located today.

-Minerals in the rocks are dated using sophisticated techniques, and the age of the Mercia Mudstone is estimated at around 220 million years old.
+Minerals in the rocks can be dated using sophisticated techniques and the age of the Mercia Mudstone is estimated at around 220 million years old.

 Take a look at this “rock below the salt marsh” clip: